jaspervanderhoek/Mendix-Best-Practice-Docs/Extension Pattern/ExtensionPattern.md

 Don't create complex data synchronization and merging algorithms.
 >*Consider the following, if users have to interact with and approve data in the Extension but somehow the Core system is able to change the record that is being approved.
 How can you still rely on the approval being valid.
 If bi-directional data changes are unpreventable solve this in the workflow rather than the technology, for example: ask the user for a re-approval and highlight the changed fields rather than having complex automatic merge algorithms.*

+Apply Microservice principles where possible but accept the need to drop some requirements
+>*When building Core extensions it's likely to find the need to develop tightly coupled integrations.
+For example: Core systems frequently don't have well defined functional APIs.
+Accept the restrictions that come with the extension and apply Microservice principles where possible but identify and accept where it's not.*

 ## Example: Order Approval